 |Health & wellness||$165||1076.08|

-International transportation is my expensive taxi ride from the airport (public transit would have taken forever and I have too many bags to deal with it).
+The international transportation line item above is my expensive taxi ride from the airport (public transit would have taken forever and I have too many bags to deal with it).

 Local transportation was bus tickets to get back into town.
-Individual tickets for short rides (up to 30 minutes) are 4 kuna each.
+Individual tickets for short rides (up to 30 minutes) are 4 kuna each (about 61 cents in US currency at time of this writing).

-The eating out budget reflects a lot more eating out than usual.
-Without Chad here, I got a bit lazy about cooking and I’ve been craving Asian food, so I did Indian and Japanese cuisine often.
+My eating out budget reflects a lot more eating out than usual.
+Without my partner here, I got a bit lazy about cooking and I’ve been craving Asian food, so I did Indian and Japanese cuisine often.

 My grocery bill is also a bit higher than it could be.
 Normally I do more cooking and fresh market shopping, but here I did more pre-made stuff, which costs more.